Grace M. Werner

 Broadly, I believe that all sensible approaches to managing the development of artificial intelligence converge on three priorities: US leadership, international engagement, and formal verification mechanisms for AI safety and security commitments.

-Previously, I worked in global strategy at Visa; business and policy analytics at a boutique economic consulting firm; and intelligence, surveillance, and reconnaissance at Sandia National Laboratories.
+Previously, I researched the international and geopolitical dimensions of AI; worked in global strategy at Visa; and managed projects on intelligence, surveillance, and reconnaissance at Sandia National Laboratories.

 M.Sc. in international relations, international political economy, London School of Economics; B.A. in political science, summa cum laude, University of New Mexico.